 Probably one of the most photographed buildings in Rome and the most visited monument in Italy, the Colosseum is a true Roman icon.
 Once the scene of outrageous Roman sporting events the Colosseum is now open to visitors from 8.30am each day.
 The best photo opportunities are actually of the building from the outside (by the main entrance) during sunrise.

 Rome Photography Tip: When the Colosseum opens for visitors there will likely be a small queue but it moves quickly.
 Once inside a quick race to the first level (use the stairs on the right after you enter as they’re quicker than the lift at the back) and the true beauty of the Colosseum unfolds before your eyes.
 If you’re early enough you’ll get a photo with relatively few tourists but unfortunately the peace doesn’t last long as the tourists flow in quickly!

 So there’s our list of the best photo locations in Rome.
 It is one of our favourite cities and we’ll definitely return many more times.
 If we’ve missed any great photo locations please let us know in the comments and we can add them to the list!

 My main camera is currently a Nikon D7200 with the Sigma 17-50mm f2.8 and the Sigma 70-200 f2.8.
-Elaine uses a Fuji XT 10 for all her shots.
+Elaine uses the compact Fuji XT-10 for all her shots.
 We use Adobe Lightroom for editing all our photos and highly recommend (we pay €12.29 a month for a combination of Lightroom and Photoshop which is a fantastic deal).